Skip to main content

 • Low charge: A rapid white double flash means the charger is less than 25% charged.

-Three years is the typical life expectancy of most in-the-ear hearing aids.
+5. What is the average life expectancy of hearing aids?

 To see this information demonstrated, view the video: